 UK Libraries awards grants to up to 10 faculty members annually who propose using open textbooks, free course content, and other UK Libraries licensed information as alternative materials for their courses.

-View past recipients and learn more about the application process on our Alternative Textbook guide.
+View past recipients and learn more about the application process on our Alternative Textbook Library Guide.